How to Protect Your Outdoor Teak Furniture During the Winter

 For any questions about sealing your teak furniture, don’t hesitate to reach out to Teak and Deck.
 We’re happy to point you in the right direction.

-If you don’t typically use outdoor furniture in the colder months, it’s recommended to use a covering to protect the wood.
-This is what many Californians do from fall to spring – and to avoid thorough cleanings.
+If you don’t typically use outdoor furniture during certain months, use a covering to protect the wood.
+This is what many Californians do from fall to spring to avoid the need for more frequent cleanings and preserve teak items.

 Furniture covers may be a sizeable investment, but they protect your outdoor furniture from a plethora of hazards.
 In addition to rain and moisture, these covers protect your teak furniture from flying objects – like branches, pinecones, and other debris – that may be kicked up on windy days.

-Moisture left on outdoor furniture can quickly penetrate the wood and become trapped.
-This leads to water stains and discoloring on the wood.
+Moisture left on outdoor furniture can also lead to water stains and discoloring on the wood.
 This is why people are so insistent on using coasters when you set a cold drink down on a wooden surface.

-Even if you use a teak sealer for your outdoor furniture, it’s recommended to clear any standing moisture as soon as possible to prevent discoloration.
+Even if you use a teak sealer for your outdoor furniture, clear any standing moisture as soon as possible to prevent discoloration.

-It’s not always easy to clear moisture, especially if your teak furniture sits unattended for months during the winter.
+It’s not always easy to clear moisture, especially if your teak furniture sits unattended for months.
 The good news is you can clear water stains pretty easily.
 You’ll come across two types of stains: light water stains and dark water stains.

 Light water stains are newer stains in which the moisture hasn’t had time to penetrate past the surface layer of the wood.
 Light stains will eventually turn into dark stains if left untreated.
 Dark stains happen when the moisture penetrates deeply into the wood and starts to grow mold.